-A big need for workers has often raised their pay and political strength, thus the political equality of a society.
-Now more progressive taxes7 can help political equality.
+A big need for workers has often raised their pay and political strength, thus the political equality in a society.
+Now more progressive taxes can help political equality.

-Move to a more democractic place (or .org)
+Move to a more democractic place or group.

 To get good policies quickly, go where they are used.
-For example, do you want the democratic control and long-term savings of county or co-op owned utilities?8
+For example, do you want the democratic control and long-term savings of county or co-op owned utilities?

 CEOs may need to be assertive, but never authoritarian.

-The later corrupts commerce and wrecks human rights.9
+The later corrupts commerce and wrecks human rights.

-Q: How can voting rules reduce abuses of power?
+Q: How can voting rules reduce the abuse of power?